scikit-learn-contrib/MAPIE/doc/theoretical_description_multilabel_classification.rst

 =======================

-Two methods for multi-label uncertainty-quantification have been implemented in MAPIE so far :
+Three methods for multi-label uncertainty-quantification have been implemented in MAPIE so far :
-Risk-Controlling Prediction Sets (RCPS) [1] and Conformal Risk Control (CRC) [2].
+Risk-Controlling Prediction Sets (RCPS) [1], Conformal Risk Control (CRC) [2] and Learn Then Test (LTT) [3].
 The difference between these methods is the way the conformity scores are computed.

 For a multi-label classification problem in a standard independent and identically distributed (i.i.d) case,